 Getting off at Konkuk University Station (Kondae Ipgu) will bring you to a range of different opportunities to explore.
 There is a large Lotte Department store at exit 5, a sort of mini student Rodeo drive near exit 6 and a throng of bars and hipster eateries near exit 1.

-If you walk a few blocks from exit 6 you’ll stumble across Common Ground, a complex made completely from blue shipping containers.
+If you walk a few blocks from exit 6 you’ll stumble across one of the newest places to visit in Seoul, Common Ground, a complex made completely from blue shipping containers.
 It has a flea market atmosphere where you can find locally made boutique treats for the whole family and it is one of the most instagrammable spots in Seoul.
+Plan your insta-journey of this unique shopping complex by seeing more photos here.

 Eat some lamb

 Lamb lovers should definitely visit Lamb Skewer Street (양꼬치 거리 – Yang Kkochi Kori).
-Due to its smell, lamb is not a Korean’s first pick, but it is gaining popularity around Seoul and other bigger cities.
+Due to its smell, lamb is not a Korean’s first pick, but it is gaining popularity around Seoul and other bigger cities in Korea.
 Lamb Skewer Street is definitely the place to go for this cut of meat.

-Take exit 5 and walk down the road instead of crossing the street to Lotte.
+Take exit 5 and walk down the road.
+Instead of crossing the street to the Lotte Department Store.
 Turn right in 2 blocks and start your search out of numerous options.
+Maehwa Banjeom (매화반점) serves a signature lamb skewer, or yangkkochi, that is deliciously tasty.

 Experience Brooklyn in Seoul at gentrified Seongsu